Jarzka/stylefy/README.md

 - Small and simple API
 - Tested to work with Chrome, Firefox, Edge & Internet Explorer 11

+Please note that feature queries (@supports) are currently not supported.

 # Requirements

 - Currently stylefy works only with [Reagent](https://github.com/reagent-project/reagent).
 This is because stylefy forces all components to re-render themselves when currently used styles are changed.
 This requirement has been implemented using Reagent atom, which is deref'd in all components calling *use-style*.
 Support for other UI frameworks is on experimental stage.